Research: Where do I begin?

 Which sources are likely to be most useful to you?
 Libraries?
 The Internet?
 Academic periodicals?
 Newspapers?
 Government records?

-If, for example, you are searching for information on some current event, a reliable newspaper like the NY Times will be a useful source.
+If, for example, you are searching for information on some current event, a reliable newspaper like the New York Times will be a useful source.
 Are you searching for statistics on some aspect of the U.S. population?
 Then, start with documents such as United States census reports.
 Do you want some scholarly interpretations of literature?
 If so, academic periodicals and books are likely to have what you’re looking for.
 Want to know about commercial products?
 Will those companies have Web sites with information?
 Are you searching for local history?
 Then a county library, government office, or local newspaper archive is likely to be the most useful.

 How much information do you need?